-The types of employee training you can consider include:
+The best types of employee training methods for your workforce may include:

 - Instructor-led training